Ryōgoku Peter Pan 2018

-Ryōgoku Peter Pan 2018: Fall Pro-Wrestling Cultural Festival (両国ピーターパン2018〜秋のプロレス文化祭〜, Ryōgoku Pītā Pan 2018: aki no puroresu bunkasai) was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
+Ryōgoku Peter Pan 2018: Autumn Pro-Wrestling Cultural Festival (両国ピーターパン2018〜秋のプロレス文化祭〜, Ryōgoku Pītā Pan 2018: Aki no Puroresu Bunkasai) was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
 The event took place on October 21, 2018, in Tokyo at the Ryōgoku Kokugikan.
 The event, named after the traditional Japanese cultural festivals, featured twelve matches, two of which were contested for championships.
 The event aired on Fighting TV Samurai and was the first Peter Pan event to be held in the fall.

 Storylines

 The Ryōgoku Peter Pan 2018 event featured twelve professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 By winning the King of DDT tournament on August 26, Daisuke Sasaki earned a title match in the main event against KO-D Openweight Champion Danshoku Dino.